yoga poses for 2

 • Both of you engage your core and hold the plank for about 30 seconds to one minute.

-Hard 2 Person Yoga Poses: Advanced Level
+Hard Two Person Yoga Poses: Advanced Level

 If you are an experienced yogi and want to try something more adventurous, try these difficult yoga poses for 2 people.